Pretty-Good-Freedom-Tech/hasenpfeffr-prepackaged/README.md

 ### associate elastic IP address

-on left: Network & Security: Elastic IPs
+On AWS EC2 control panel, on the column on the left, look under Network & Security and go to Elastic IPs.
+Allocate one and associated it with your instance.
+Take that IPv4 address and use it to point your DNS of choice, e.g. `relay.myCoolSite.com`, to your instance.
+At later step, we will add this URL to `hasenpfeffr.conf` file.

-Point DNS to public IPv4 address.
-At later step, we will add this URL, eg `relay.mySite.com`, to `hasenpfeffr.conf`
+SSH into your instance and proceed with the steps below.

 ## download hasenpfeffr